walkingriver/sacrament-talk/concluding.md

 *Why?* Up to this point,
 if you've done your job well, everyone knows what the topic was.
 Now is the time to be explicit about it.
+This would be a good time to read your theme statement.

 *Example*